Tug of War (Paul McCartney album): Release, critical reception, and aftermath

 In a contemporary review for Rolling Stone, music critic Stephen Holden hailed Tug of War as "the masterpiece everyone has always known Paul McCartney could make", and particularly admired its vivid music and consistent songwriting.
 In The Boston Phoenix, M. Howell felt that the album "is bouncy, joyful, sweet and melodic—things we expect from Paul McCartney.
 It's also frightened and fierce—things he’s not supposed to be.
 To say that Tug of War is a far better record than McCartney’s ever made is to slight it—Tug of War goes beyond anything that McCartney ever indicated he was capable of."
 Robert Palmer was less enthusiastic in his review for The New York Times, and found the album "exquisitely crafted though lyrically flawed", as he thought McCartney's lyrics were often "clichéd or mawkish", but that the album "at its best, is as finely crafted as his work with the Beatles".

 In March 1982, McCartney's duet with Stevie Wonder, "Ebony and Ivory", was released to considerable commercial success, reaching number one in many countries.
 Tug of War followed in April, and similarly became a worldwide number one.
 The follow-up single, "Take It Away", reached the top ten in the United States.
 The album restored McCartney's critical reputation after what was viewed as a lean period for him.
 Tug of War was nominated for the "Album of the Year" Grammy in 1983.
 Wingspan author Mark Lewisohn thought it was a better album than Band on the Run.
+In The Village Voices annual Pazz & Jop critics poll, compiling the best albums of 1982, Tug of War placed at number 34.

 The album was issued in the US on compact disc on 29 February 1984.
 In 1993, Tug of War was remastered and re-issued on CD as part of The Paul McCartney Collection series.
 There were no bonus tracks: "Rainclouds" and "I'll Give You a Ring", B-sides of "Ebony and Ivory" and "Take It Away", respectively, were omitted.
 In 2007, Tug of War was remastered and re-released on the iTunes Store adding a solo version of "Ebony and Ivory".

 A further reissue of Tug of War was released on 2 October 2015, as part of the Paul McCartney Archive Collection.
 This edition included a remixed version of the album, along with the original mix, and a series of videos.